LidiaGS/g-d_algorithm/README.md

 #### 2.1.
 Tools
 The following tools need to be installed in the system to run the pipeline: Trimmomatic, BWA aligner and SAMtools.
-The *gamma-delta* algorithm requires Python 2.7 as well as the csv, argparse, os, operator and decimal libraries.
+The *gamma-delta* algorithm requires Python 2.7 as well as the csv, argparse, os, operator, decimal and datetime libraries.

 #### 2.2.
 Paths
 For the correct execution of the pipeline, different paths have to be at the “gamma-delta_workflow.sh” script: